-Free or reduced-price meals are available to students whose families meet federal guidelines.
-Households must reapply annually to receive meal benefits.
+Students may qualify for free or reduced price meals and waiver of fees if the household meets federal income guidelines.
+Households must reapply annually.
 An application can be completed online through the school or District website, or a printed copy is available at the school or by request.
 All households will receive either a printed or electronic copy of the meal application in July.
-Additional forms are available from the school.
-The Food & Nutrition Services Department can be reached at 847-755-6680 or foodservice@ d211.org.
+Those who qualify may receive free or reduced meals, as well as other applicable school fee waivers.
+The Food & Nutrition Services Department can be reached at 847-755-6681 or foodservice@d211.org.